thunderbird/developer-docs/planning/roadmap.md

 ### Home Space
 Priority: <span style="background-color: #B3FFB3">P3</span>
 Delivery Quarter: Q3 2026
-Why: A better version of the account central for our start page and other useful sections.
 High level objectives (non-exhaustive):
 * Stats!
 * Quick links to common actions.